allpix-squared/allpix-squared/src/modules/DepositionCosmics/README.md

 ### Description
 *Short description of this module*

+The coordinate system for this module defines the `z` axis orthogonal to the earth surface, pointing towards the earth core.

+The are on which incident particles will be simulated is automatically inferred from the total setup size, and the next larger set of tabulated data available is selected.
+Data are tabulated for areas of 1m, 3m, 10m, 30m, 100m, and 300m.
+Particles outside the selected window are dropped.

 ### Dependencies

 This module inherits from and therefore requires the *DepositionGeant4* module as well as an installation Geant4.